rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-The same format can be used to set carbon copy (Cc:) and blind carbon copy
+The same format can be used to add more multiple carbon copy (cc) and blind
-(Bcc:) recipients, by using the `:cc` and `:bcc` keys respectively.
+carbon copy (bcc) recipients, by setting the `:cc` and `:bcc` keys respectively.

 ### Sending Email with Name

-Sometimes you wish to show the name of the person instead of just their email
+It's possible to show the name, instead of the email address, of the person who
+receives the email or sends the email.

-address when they receive the email.
-You can use [`email_address_with_name`][] for
+To show the name of the person when they receive the email, you can use
-that:
+[`email_address_with_name`][] method in `to:`:

 ```ruby
 def welcome_email